 A metaanalysis, published 2010 in The American Journal of Clinical Nutrition, including 16 prospective observational cohort studies has indicated that there is no association between the intake of saturated fats and coronary artery disease.
 There is another study addressing the intake of saturated fats in childhood that found no association with adult coronary heart disease mortality.

 There is evidence that for a large proportion of the population, high carbohydrate diets may create a metabolic state which is characterized by elevated triglycerides, reduced HDL – cholesterol and increased concentrations of small, dense LDL particles.
 This is especially true for those who are overweight, have insulin resistance or diabetes.
 Recent studies indicate that reducing carbohydrate intake in this population, but not saturated fat, may be beneficial.

 Therefore, the common knowledge that saturated fats are associated with cardiovascular disease lacks scientific evidence.
 Furthermore, the common wisdom that reducing the intake of saturated fats will reduce the risk for heart disease has a very weak scientific support.
 In light of the available scientific evidence it is hard to understand how we have managed to create those misconceptions.
 The case against saturated fat could not be won in any court.

 Furthermore, the message to reduce the intake of dietary fat may have stimulated consumers and manufacturers to choose foods that may be potentially harmful and could have contributed to the so-called obesity epidemic and increased incidence of type 2 diabetes.
-Over consumption of sugar and refined carbohydrates probably plays the biggest role, the case against those indeed appears very strong.
+Over consumption of sugar and refined carbohydrates probably plays the biggest role.
+In fact the case against those appears very strong.